Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 If you added an OEMConfig app and synced it to Google Play, but it's not listed as an Associated app, you may have to contact Intune to onboard the app.
 See adding a new app (in this article).

-A JSON editor opens with a template for the configuration schema embedded in the app.
-In the editor, customize the template with values for the different configuration settings.
+JSON editor: When you select this option, a JSON editor opens with a template for the full configuration schema embedded in the app.
+In the editor, customize the template with values for the different settings.
+If you use the Configuration designer to change your values, the JSON editor overwrites the template with values from the configuration designer.

 Select OK > Add to save your changes.
 The policy is created and shown in the list.